 Riviera Maya: Mexico's Caribbean Coastline

-I went on an adventure with one of my best Friends to Riviera Maya on the Caribbean coastline of Mexico in December two years ago.
+I went on an adventure with one of my best Friends to Riviera Maya on the Caribbean coastline of Mexico in December three years ago.
 After doing our research, we realised that there was an abundance of beautiful places to visit in the region and that we didn’t want to tie ourselves down to just one place so we only booked our first night stay on Isla Mujeres.

 A week before leaving, I had a bike accident and fractured by elbow which was obviously a little inconvenient, especially as I wanted to go scuba diving and paddle boarding.
 Despite the fractured elbow, we still managed to do a lot of things– my adventurous side cannot be taken away that easily…

-Best time to visit and getting around
+Best time to visit & getting around

 Weather is good all year round but the best time to go is from February to October as temperatures are warmer and the sea is generally calmer.